 Snoring occurs when the airway or passage through which we breathe becomes partially blocked or occluded.
 An example would be a tongue that falls back as the patient drifts off into deeper sleep.
 As the diameter or size of the airway passage is shrinking, the net result is a muffled sound secondary to vibrations in the throat, also known as snoring.

-Why Choose 21st Century Dental for Snoring Symptoms?
+Why Choose 21st Century Dental of Irving for Snoring Symptoms?

 - Dedicated Early Intervention